Karlina Caune: From Riga To The Runway

 In my tiny sliver of free time, I’ve been stocking and merchandising my pieces at a local antique mall—Oceanside Antiques and Collectibles.
 I’m still learning how to balance it all.
 Sometimes, I just have to put things on the back burner to focus on more pressing matters, and then pick them back up when the time is right.

-Follow Leila on Instagram, represented by Marilyn NY
+Follow Leila on Instagram

 Marcelle Bittar: From The Runway to Redefining Wellness